 Rories

-An AFOL nickname for 2x4 Bricks that is so friendly and natural it stuck immediately for many.
-It's possibly not widely used outside of the UK, given that it is quasi-Cockney rhyming slang.
-Back in the 1960s on east London street markets where LEGO construction was a popular way of filling in downtime for market traders, you could hear banter such as "pass us a two-by-foury guv, I'm making some apples today".
+A British AFOL nickname for 2x4 bricks that is so friendly and natural it stuck immediately for many.
+It's not widely used outside of the UK, given that it is quasi-Cockney rhyming slang.
+Back in the 1960s on east London street markets where LEGO construction was a popular way of filling in downtime for market traders, you could hear banter such as "pass us a two-by-foury guv, I'm building some apples today".
 The name soon mutated into 'rory' but never made the usual linguistic development of the rhyming word being dropped altogether in favour of another word in a rhyming phrase, although there were isolated incidents of the bricks being named 'Bremners' in the early 2000s.
 If you'd like to read more about this, you'll need to write your own porkies.SNOT technique

 STicker Across Multiple Parts.
-Instructing stickers to be applied over multiple parts can be a particularly disliked practice as it makes the parts impossible to separate and use again.
-The practice is now avoided by TLG.System
+Instructions that require stickers to be applied over multiple parts is a particularly disliked practice as it makes the parts impossible to separate and use again.
+The practice has been avoided by TLG for a very long time now.System

 Today the word System refers to groups of elements that are designed to connect together.
-There is more than one System; for example Technic elements are a separate System (even though many elements can also connect to the main System).The word derives from the term System i Leg (System in Play, or System of Play); a concept developed by Godtfred Kirk Christiansen in the mid-1950s that transformed the company.
+Today the LEGO Group produce three Systems; the LEGO® System, The LEGO® DUPLO® System and the LEGO® Technic System (even though many Technic elements can also connect to the LEGO System).The word derives from the term System i Leg (System in Play, or System of Play); a concept developed by Godtfred Kirk Christiansen in the mid-1950s that transformed the company.
 It focused their attention on the interlocking brick and how that could form the basis of an infinite range of compatible toy products.
 A great summary can be read at Brick Fetish.

 "Dark Ages" - I like that! :-D